MegoCs/clipboard-history/README.md

 - **Background Monitoring**: Automatically captures clipboard changes without user intervention
 - **Persistent Storage**: Saves clipboard history to disk and restores it on startup
-- **Fuzzy Search**: Fast, intelligent search through your clipboard history
+- **Advanced Search**: Both exact text matching and fuzzy search capabilities
-- **Simple Interface**: Clean, number-based interface for easy selection
+- **Interactive Interface**: Clean, number-based interface for easy selection
+- **Copy-to-Clipboard**: Select any historical item to copy it back to clipboard
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Lightweight**: Minimal resource usage while running in the background